-The current oil price movement is not far short of the spike experienced during the first shock of 1973.
-A price of some US\$30 per barrel is nearly three times that of January 1998 and the average oil price for this year will probably be twice that of 1999.
+The current oil price movement is not far short of the spike experienced during the first oil shock of 1973.
+A price of some US\$30 per barrel is nearly three times that of January 1998 and indeed the average oil price for this year will probably be twice that of 1999.
 The consequence of earlier shocks was to drive the world economy into recession.
 This time around, the benefits of lower oil dependency, broad technology-led growth, a milder inflationary undertone and a somewhat less panicky consumer response should militate against too dramatic an impact.
 OPEC is seemingly less belligerent too and has agreed to bolster its production by a total of 3.2 million barrels per day, a rise of over 11%, and equivalent to approximately 4.2% of world consumption.
-However, because of bottlenecks throughout the supply chain and the desire by some to increase their national strategic reserves (China, Korea and Poland), it looks unlikely that the oil price will recede below \$30 for some time.
+However, because of bottlenecks throughout the supply chain and the desire by some to increase their national strategic reserves (China, Korea and Poland), it is unlikely that the oil price will recede below \$30 for some time.

-That this will have a negative impact on consumer spending is clear.
-Furthermore, unlike the 1973-74 episode when inflation was prevalent, the ability of firms today to pass on cost increases is much reduced so one must expect compression of companies' profit margins.
+That there will be a negative impact on consumer spending is clear.
+Unlike the 1973-74 episode where inflation was prevalent and growth scarce, the world today is rather different.
+The ability of firms to pass on these cost increases is much reduced.
+Hence, one should expect compression of companies' profit margins in the face of rising input costs.

 The weak Euro is exacerbating these cost pressures as oil is priced in US\$.
 Since its formation in January 1999, the Euro has depreciated by 25% versus the US currency.
-European companies are feeling the squeeze through higher prices for fuel, chemicals, plastic packaging etc. For American based multi-nationals there is the added damage of European-sourced profits being translated into fewer US\$.
+European companies are feeling the squeeze throughout - fuel, chemicals, plastic packaging etc. For American based multi-nationals, there is the added insult of their European-sourced profits being translated into fewer US\$.
 Hence the profit warnings from Gillette, P&G, DuPont et al.

-As signs of an economic slow-down become more evident so investors are increasingly sceptical about the growth promised in the valuation of tech and other highly rated stocks.
-Business computers and peripheral equipment already account for \$60 out of each \$100 spent on durable equipment in the US versus \$10 in 1975.
-The market may well be readying itself for a reassessment of the further growth in IT spending and, by extension, the valuation of the sector.
-We believe the earning warnings by Intel, Apple, Dell & Co are precursors of this adjustment.
+As signs of a general slow-down build, so the focus has moved away from concerns about the Federal Reserve Board or other Central Banks intervention towards the likely fulfilment of the growth promised in the valuation of tech and other highly rated stocks.
+Looking at information technology, it is interesting that business computers and peripheral equipment now account for \$60 out of each \$100 spent on durable equipment in the US versus \$10 in 1975.
+Just as in earlier periods (the PC boom of 1985), one senses that the market is readying itself for a reassessment of the growth in IT spending, and by extension, that perhaps the sector deserves a lower valuation.
+We believe the earning cautions by Intel, Apple, Dell & Co are precursors of this adjustment.